 It is important to keep track of their certification expiration date and start the renewal process well in advance to ensure that their certification remains valid.
 Failure to renew certification can result in being unable to administer epinephrine in emergency situations, which could potentially have serious consequences.

-Epinephrine certification courses are an important part of ensuring that you are prepared to respond to anaphylaxis in a safe and effective manner.
+By completing an Epinephrine certification course, you will be well-prepared to respond safely and effectively to anaphylaxis emergencies.
 Anaphylaxis is a severe, life-threatening allergic reaction that can occur suddenly and without warning.
 It requires immediate medical attention and can be fatal if not treated quickly.
 Epinephrine is the first line treatment that can reverse the effects of anaphylactic reaction.